shakfu/sk-engines/docs/dev/tape-impl.md

 - **Format validation** — `WavStreamReader` parses any WAV header, but the engine reinterprets the body as native mono float 48k; a differently-formatted file plays as garbage.
 Guard before allowing arbitrary-file playback.
 (Self-recorded files are internally consistent.)

-- **Concurrency review** — play-finished + finalize + loop-rewind observed working on device; the remaining edge cases of the ISR <-> main-loop handshakes (stop during the `_finalizing` flush window, the Frippertronics ISR->prepare stop flag, underrun at a loop seam) are reasoned-through but not yet stress-tested.
+- **Concurrency review** — play-finished + finalize + loop-rewind observed working on device; the remaining edge cases of the ISR <-> main-loop handshakes (stop during the `_finalizing` flush window, the Frippertronics ISR->prepare stop flag, underrun at a loop layer) are reasoned-through but not yet stress-tested.

 ### Feature backlog